AaronAWB/Colloquy/README.md

 ## Future Features

-This app is a platform for experimentation and was a lot of fun to build.
+This app was a lot of fun to build and will continue to be a platform for experimenting.
 I plan to continue adding features to make it more functional, polished, and fun to use as my web development skills progress.
 Some of the features I plan to add are:

 * The ability to see which users are currently online.
 * The ability to see if another user is currently typing.